Why managing impressions is critical (and doesn’t make you inauthentic)

 As a result, a woman’s effective self-promotion depends on the people with whom she is dealing seeing her as neither too “soft” or too “hard,” but “just right.”

-Applicable to all individuals trying to balance their impressions on other, being emotionally aware of yourself and your image, to land on this “just right,” is key to impression management.
+Applicable to all individuals trying to balance their impressions on others, being emotionally aware of yourself and your image, to land on this “just right,” is key to impression management.

 Shifting gears on communication